Moules frites

 The marinière broth

 The broth is the heart of a proper moules frites marinière.
-The mussels steam in white wine, shallots, garlic, and butter, releasing their own liquid as they open, which combines with the wine and the aromatics into something far more complex than its ingredients suggest.
-By the time the mussels are done, the broth at the bottom of the pan is intensely savoury, slightly sweet from the shellfish, and sharp from the wine.
+The mussels are steamed in white wine with shallots, garlic, and butter, and as they open they release their juices into the pan.
+The wine, the shellfish, and the aromatics all mix together into something much more interesting than the ingredient list suggests.
+By the time the mussels are cooked, you have a broth that is savoury, slightly sweet, and bright from the wine.

 The mussels